RediSearch/RediSearch/docs/Configuring.md

 ---

-## MAXEXPANSIONS
+## MAXPREFIXEXPANSIONS

 The maximum number of expansions we allow for query prefixes.
 Setting it too high can cause performance issues.
+If MAXPREFIXEXPANSIONS is reached, the query will continue with the first acquired results.

 ### Default